RCS-Box API

 | OPT_OUT | STOP, STOPP, ABMELDEN, ENDE, QUIT, UNSUBSCRIBE, NEIN | Phone added to blacklist immediately (fail-safe), then forwarded for tenant ack |

-| OPT_IN | START, ANMELDEN, SUBSCRIBE, JA | Phone stays on blacklist until tenant acknowledges; only then removed |
+| OPT_IN | START, ANMELDEN, SUBSCRIBE, JA | Phone removed from blacklist immediately on START; tenant ack is audit-of-record |

 Example forward (opt-out)